Business Administration vs. Business Management: How Do They Differ?

 Beyond classroom theory, you’ll likely complete a business practicum and capstone project.
 These experiences provide on-the-job training and the ability to network with future employers.

-Popular Online Business Programs
+Featured Online Bachelor’s in Business Administration Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.